ida-arbeitszeit/arbeitszeitapp/docs/concepts.rst

 Cooperations
 -------------

 Companies that produce the same product can attach their plans to so-called "cooperations".
-These cooperations are the expression of the intention of companies of a specific industry to cooperate, to overcome competition and to align their production.
+These cooperations are the means whereby companies within a given industry may express their intention to cooperate, to overcome competition and to align their production.
 Cooperations are a first step towards such alignment by calculating an average labor cost per product.
 This average labor cost is also known as the cooperative price, which is equal for all cooperating plans and which is what customers will pay for a product.

 The cooperative price is determined as the average cost per product of all plans in the cooperation: